Gender Pay Report

-Median hourly pay difference between male and female employees – 4%
+Median hourly pay difference between male and female employees – 8%

-Mean bonus pay gap – 92%
+Mean bonus pay gap – 88%

-Proportion males/females receiving bonus payment – 7%/2%
+Proportion males/females receiving bonus payment – 4% males/1% females

-Proportion males/females in each quartile:
+Proportion of males/females in each quartile:

-We have an open policy to recruitment from people of all gender but we do find that there is a significantly higher proportion of female staff that apply for positions in the second, third and fourth quartiles.
-There are longstanding societal patterns and perceptions that have led to certain occupations (eg nurses) being heavily dominated by one gender and this tends to be the case with contract packaging.
+We have an open policy to recruitment from people of all genders, but we do find there are significantly higher proportions of females applying for roles within the second, third and fourth quartiles.
+There are longstanding societal patterns and perceptions that have led to certain occupations being heavily dominated by one gender, and this tends to be the case within contract packaging.